shintaku-michel/shintaku-michel/README.md

 </div>

 ### About me
-- Frontend Developer at Câmara dos Deputados
+- UX, Front End Dev & Accessibility at Câmara dos Deputados
 - More than 10 years of experience

 ### Talk to me